 Letters of Recommendation

 Admissions committees prefer a letter written by your pre-med advisory committee or pre-med advisor because they are usually written by consensus with input from multiple sources.
-If your institution has a premed office that writes composite letters of recommendation and you chose not to use it, you should explain why.
 If you ask individual faculty members to write letters on your behalf, they should emphasize your personal characteristics and traits that they have observed along with any summary statement about your performance in their class.
 In general, submitting letters from elected officials, university administrators, individuals with philanthropic connections to the school, or members of the admissions committee should be avoided because of the possible conflict of interest they imply.
 At all costs, avoid letters from your family, friends, roommates, and fellow students.

 4. Do not reapply until you have significantly improved your application.